Navman: Software

 Since the merging of Navman and Mio under MiTAC, the Navman SmartST application has been used by both Navman and Mio products.

 SmartST v6 used version 1.40 of the low-level MapCore library and introduced a significantly different UI to the previous versions.
-In particular, in replaced up/down scrollbars with "glide touch" (also called "slide touch") scrolling, similar in concept to the iPhone.
+In particular, it replaced up/down scrollbars with "glide touch" (also called "slide touch") scrolling, similar in concept to the iPhone.
 This approach, combined with a resistive touch screen, resulted in a number of usability complaints.
 As well as the UI changes, a number of new features were introduced such as 3D junction views, 3D landmarks, and advanced lane guidance.

 SmartST v6.10 was released with the MY-series and used version 1.42 of MapCore.
 This version restored the option of the traditional up/down buttons in addition to the glide touch used in version 6.

-SmartST v7 (with MapCore 1.50) is the latest version of SmartST.
-The UI has again changed significantly, with a significant simplification of the main menu, and the removal of the "dockable windows" concept.
+SmartST v7 (with MapCore 1.50) The UI has changed, with a significant simplification of the main menu, and the removal of the "dockable windows" concept.
 This version also added a number of features over version 6.10: